Solideizer/Grand-Fantasy---Stories-Untold/README.md

 # Grand Fantasy : Stories Untold
 A 2D pixel art RPG with a strong emphasis on turn based combat.
-Basically a homage to old school Final Fantasy games

 *Project is developed on Unity 2019.3.8f1*